mneri/csv/IMPLEMENTATION.md

 approximately once every `8,000` calls of `getChar()`.
 We need `getChar()` to be inlined, and to push the JIT compiler to do so we must keep it as lean as possible.
 We are happy to pay a full method call for `getChar2()` because it happens so infrequently.

+_It sounds off, but sometimes you can get better performances by adding a method call._

 # Performances